 Active Aftercare Participation Helps Make the Transition Home Smooth

 Sober living is an excellent opportunity to put your new coping skills to the test.
 After you graduate from Phoenix Rising’s program, you move in with peers.
 During your household stay, you undergo regular drug testing.
 Similarly, you share chores and household responsibilities.

 You encounter all the stressors and triggers that you might expect after returning home.
 However, you’re close to the treatment facility.
-Besides that, you have the support of therapists who routinely check in with you.
+Additionally, you have the support of therapists who routinely check in with you.
 If you find that there’s more room for growth, consider returning to rehab.

 Learn more about undergoing drug and anxiety treatment at Phoenix Rising today.
 Your renewal is just a phone call away.
-Dial 855.232.8211 now.
+Call 8552328211 now.